juanmcervantes/project-2/README.md

   To install all the node dependecies enter npm i, then enter npm run dev and go to port 4040 in your browser.

 # USAGE INFORMATION
-  Create an account, fill in the login field and use the calendar to create and save notes.
+  Create an account with your name, email, password and age; fill in the login section and use the calendar to create, save and delete notes.

 # CONTRIBUTION GUIDELINES
   Carolina Sandoval - Controllers, models, mySQL connection, authentication back-end, and front-end login page